ailec0623/DQN_HollowKnight/readme.md

 ## Changes

-- Add deley reward of an action
+- Add delay reward of an action

 - Make the mdoel output an action sequence